openagua/openagua-engine/README.md

 ### 4a.
 Publish progress

 openagua-engine includes methods to report (publish) progress.
-First, import an OpenAgua class (`from openagua import OpenAgua`).
+First, import an OpenAgua class (`from openagua-engine import OpenAgua`).
 Then, use it as follows:

 ```python
 total_steps = 60  # This would normally be queried from a scenario